stevengharris/markupeditor-desktop/README.md

 # MarkupEditor Desktop

 The MarkupEditor desktop application is for creating and editing HTML content.
-It embeds that functionality of the [MarkupEditor base]() project in an Electron app.
+It embeds the functionality of the [MarkupEditor base]() project in an Electron app.

 ### Motivation